buildbot/buildbot/master/docs/manual/worker-transition.rst

     * Thorought tests for old modules imports are not yet written.

-    * Tests for old attributes/methods access are written not for all changes.

     * Test that module reloading works and doesn't produce more warnings than it should.